HazyResearch/dimmwitted/README.md

   - g++ 4.8.2 (On Linux)

 Note that DimmWitted needs a compiler with C++0x support.
-To let DimmWitted know which GCC you are using during compilation, you can use options like
+To let DimmWitted know which compiler you are using during compilation, you can use options like

     CXX=g++-4.8 ...